napalm-automation/napalm/docs/development/triage.rst

 ``ios``, ``iosxr``, ``vyos``, etc. It is mandatory that the maintainer to apply one or more of these labels.

-We also create labels for community drivers, but in addition, we also add the :ref:`triage-community-driver-label` to the Issue or the PR.

 .. _triage-api-change-label:

 ``api change``